neuraparse/QMANN/LICENSING_SUMMARY.md

 ## 🎯 Disclaimer

 ### Research Stage Notice:
-QMNN is currently in active research and development.
+QMANN is currently in active research and development.
 While the theoretical foundations are solid, practical implementations may have limitations:

 - **Simulation-Based**: Current results from classical simulation of quantum algorithms
 - **Scalability**: Real quantum hardware limitations apply